Margaret Louden

 Margaret Mary Crawford Louden FRCS (6 April 1910 – 11 December 1998) was a British surgeon.
-Her treatment for Crush Syndrome saved hundreds of people dug out from buildings damaged from The Blitz bombings during her time working as consultant surgeon at the South London Hospital for Women and Children.
+Her treatment for Crush Syndrome saved hundreds of people dug out from the buildings damaged from The Blitz bombings, while she was serving as consultant surgeon at the South London Hospital for Women and Children.

 Education

 Born in Palmers Green, in North London, she attended Princess Helena School in Dulwich and St Paul's Girls' School from September 1924 to July 1928.
 During her time at SPGS she organised history competitions, captained cricket and hockey teams while also showing talent for music and art.
 In 1928, she entered the London School of Medicine for Women, with exhibitions (scholarships) from St Dunstan's Foundation, London University and St Paul's School.
 She qualified as a surgeon in 1934, winning prizes for obstetrics.

 Guy's Hospital

 Louden worked as a registrar at Guy's Hospital under Sir Heneage Ogilvie where she was "confident in her ability and ambition".
 She wrote letters for The Lancet; in one she claimed that there was no intake of women students into the big teaching hospitals because of discrimination, although she had not experienced any personally.
 Between 1931 and 1939, 30 women doctors became Fellows of the Royal Colleges of Surgeons (FRCS); Louden was one of only six who became consultants in general surgery.